oddbird/oddleventy/content/books/jumpstartsass.md

     url: https://www.sitepoint.com/premium/books/jump-start-sass#reviews
     datetime: 2016-03-23
   - text: |
-      Miriam and Hugo have become some of the most notable creators of Sass plugins and best practices.
+      Miriam and Kitty have become some of the most notable creators of Sass plugins and best practices.
     name: Chris Eppstein
     title: Sr. Staff Engineer